levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 }
 ```

 Looking back at our formal definition, an expression is some code that, when executed, returns a single value.
-So, the `evaluate` method here takes an expression and has to return a `Value`.
+So, the `evaluate` method takes an expression, and has to return a `Value`.
 The first kind of expression, a single term, is easy to execute: it just returns whatever value it is holding.

 The binary operation is only slightly more involved.
 To evaluate it, we take the left side and join it with the right side using the specified operation.
 Since we currently support only addition, the operation we are implementing is simple: we add the two values together.